wp-plugins/fancy-gallery/readme.txt

 * Custom **thumbnail sizes** and **color effects**¹
 * **Fully compatible** with all existing themes with archive template
 * Template engine to display your galleries in different styles
-* Widgets to display your images in the sidebars¹
+* Widget to display random images from your galleries in the sidebar¹
+* Widget to display the gallery taxonomies as list or cloud in the sidebar¹
+* Converts all galleries in **valid HTML5 blocks**
 * **Completely translatable** - .pot file is included
 * Includes a **bunch of filters** to give you the control of the behavior of this piece of code
 * **Import and export** directly via the official "[WordPress Importer](https://wordpress.org/plugins/wordpress-importer/)" by Automattic Inc.